dcmlr/kitti360_ros_player/README.md

 If you have comments or questions please contact clemens.mosig@fu-berlin.de.

+Many thanks to Panagiotis Grigoriadis for creating a port to ROS2, which can be found in the `ros2` branch.
+For questions about the ROS2 version please contact Panos via pgrigor22@gmail.com.
+If you encounter any issues, please check his [fork](https://github.com/gitglob/kitti360_ros2_player) as some changes may have not been merged yet.

 ## Quick Start

 **Installation:** Clone this repository, install python dependencies with `pip